 100%

-The Paldor Peak Base Camp Trek is a remote Himalayan adventure located in the Ganesh Himal region of Nepal, northwest of Kathmandu.
-This trek leads into the wild and less-explored Ruby Valley, offering close views of glaciers, high ridges, traditional villages, and the impressive Paldor Peak (5,896 m).
+The Paldor Peak Base Camp Trek is a remote Himalayan adventure in the Ganesh Himal region, northwest of Kathmandu.
+This trek leads into the wild, less-explored Ruby Valley, offering scenic views of glaciers, high ridges, traditional villages, and the impressive Paldor Peak (5,896 m).

 Unlike commercial trekking routes, this journey is quiet, culturally rich, and deeply connected to nature.
 It is ideal for trekkers seeking authenticity, wilderness, and mountain solitude.